 This brief summarizes the contributions of Kaiser Permanente Research since 2007 on the topic of vaccines.
 This includes vaccinations delivered in early childhood as well as those delivered to adolescents and adults.

 Vaccination is an active area of study for Kaiser Permanente Research.
 Scientists across the organization have used our rich, comprehensive, longitudinal data to advance knowledge in the areas of understanding risk, improving patient outcomes, and translating research findings into policy and practice.
-We have published nearly 600 articles related to vaccines since 2007.
-Together, these articles have been cited approximately 14,000 times.
+We have published more than 700 articles related to vaccines since 2007.9 Together, these articles have been cited approximately 23,500 times.

 These articles are the product of observational studies, randomized controlled trials, meta-analyses, and other studies led by Kaiser Permanente scientists.
-Our unique environment, which includes our fully integrated care and coverage model, lets our research scientists, clinicians, medical groups, and health plan leaders collaborate to contribute generalizable knowledge on vaccines and many other topics of research.
+Our unique environment, which includes our fully integrated care and coverage model, lets our research scientists, clinicians, medical groups, and health plan leaders collaborate to contribute generalizable knowledge on vaccines and many other research topics.